Imagine sitting at your desk and trying to focus on a project due soon.

 The magic of the Pomodoro technique comes from chunking your work.

 By breaking your work down into manageable pieces, you can stay focused and avoid getting overwhelmed.
-Let's say need to write a 20-page report.
+Let's say you need to write a 20-page report.
 You can break this down into smaller tasks, such as:

 - Research (two Pomodoros)